vinceq-usgs/dyfi4/docs/implementation-guide.rst

   - *data:* This points to the output directories.
 The DYFI4 products for each event ID are stored here, under its own event ID subdirectory.

   - *leaflet:* This points to the directory where Leaflet processing is done.
-See :obj:`Generation of map products`.
+See :ref:`Generation of dynamic and static image maps`.

 - *executables:* This lists various external programs used by DYFI.
 The *screenshot* line is used to call `PhantomJS` (see :ref:`Generation of dynamic and static image maps`).
 Do not change this unless you are modifying the static image generation process.

 - *products:* This is a link to :file:`lib/products.yml` which lists the supported output types and formats.
 The DYFI process iterates through this file to create its output products.

 - *filter:* This holds settings for filtering entries (to reject bogus or suspect ones).
-See :obj:`Filtering of entries`.
+See :ref:`Filtering of entries`.

 Database implementation
 ------------------------------